Pricing & Rates

 happy to help answer questions about order type, how to get in or out of a market, or general exchange questions.
 Away from your computer?

-You can place trades by calling our office or through our clearing member's 24 hour trade desk at no additional cost.
+You can place trades by calling our office or through our clearing member's 24 hour trade desk.

 How do you handle margin calls?